Ecovibe-KE/EcoVibe/README.md

     FLASK_SMTP_USER= # SMTP authentication username
     FLASK_ADMIN_EMAIL= # Admin email address for system notifications and contact FLASK_SMTP_PASS= # SMTP authentication password
+    FLASK_API= # API route prefix (e.g., "/api" - all routes will be prefixed with this)
     ```

     Any other configuration your app needs should be added here as well.